Welcome to today's edition of the Rush 24-7 podcast.

 So he went out in the backyard, and while he was smoking his cigarette, he's looking at his boat.

-And he said there's something strange about that boat.
+And he said, there's something strange about that boat.

-Something didn't look right, was his boat.
+Something didn't look right.

-So he climbed up on his boat while he's out in the backyard smoking a cigarette, he unzips the protective winter cover that he has on his boat, and he sees the bleeding half conscious Boston Marathon Muslim bomber.
+He unzips the protective winter cover that he has on his boat, and he sees the bleeding, half-conscious Boston Marathon Muslim bomber.

 This guy wants a cigarette.